-Robert Iger, CEO of the Walt Disney Company, is considered one of the most respected executives in the corporate entertainment world (Oprah wants him to run for the job of U.S. president).
-He has spent 14 years managing what some consider to be the greatest media empire on earth and 45 years in the entertainment business, starting as a production assistant with ABC, which was acquired by Disney in 1996.
+Robert Iger, former CEO of the Walt Disney Company, is considered one of the most respected executives in the corporate entertainment world (Oprah wants him to run for the job of U.S. president).
+He has spent 14 years managing what some consider to be the greatest media empire on earth, and 45 years in the entertainment business, starting as a production assistant with ABC, which was acquired by Disney in 1996.
 Iger worked his way up through several leadership positions before becoming Disney CEO in 2005.

-In anticipation of his announced retirement in 2021, Iger has just published The Ride of a Lifetime: Lessons Learned from 15 Years as CEO of the Walt Disney Company.
+In anticipation of his announced retirement in 2021, Iger published The Ride of a Lifetime: Lessons Learned from 15 Years as CEO of the Walt Disney Company.
 He has since been navigating the book promo circuit, stopping to chat with Oprah, Ellen and, of course, Wharton management professor Adam Grant, who interviewed Iger this week on the University of Pennsylvania campus for the McNulty Leadership Program Authors@Wharton speaker series.

 Lesson 1…on resilience.
 “I had a dream of becoming a network television anchorman back in the 1960s and 1970s, and I started as a weatherman in 1973.
 I quickly discovered that I wasn’t as good as I needed to be to fulfill my dream, so I pivoted and went behind the camera instead of in front of the camera.
 I started as a $150-a-week production assistant at ABC… My first boss at ABC told me I was not promotable.
 It’s complicated.
 He and I were on different sides of the fence when it came to integrity… I was 23 at the time.
 It was hard to dismiss what he said, but I also didn’t want to believe it.
 I proved him wrong.
 I’ve always been realistic about my talent and my intelligence.
 I’ve never been a self-doubter and I’ve never worried that I would reach a point that I couldn’t go further.”